Cornell-Tech-Turtlebot/README/README.md

 - Patrol (https://github.com/Cornell-Tech-Turtlebot/patrol): Randomly patrol around the mapped building.
 - Orchestrator (https://github.com/Cornell-Tech-Turtlebot/orchestrator): Orchestrate other packages.
 For example, when `object_tracking` successfully drives the robot to approach the bottle, `orcheschator` will tell `bottle_manipulator` to start picking the bottle up.

+Follow this guide step-by-step to replicate what you see in the videos above.

 # Setup